 The regime of General Muhammadu Buhari ceased power from the Shehu Shagari government on December 31st 1983.
 According to them, they were taking over to restore sanity back to the country.
 On his second day in office, General Buhari published a list of former government officials accused of numerous crimes.
 Umaru Dikko topped the list.
 His major crime was the embezzlement of several billions of dollars.
 Dikko realized his chances of survival in the country were slim after the military takeover.
 For this reason, he decided to plot his escape as fast as possible.

-He allegedly bribed his way across the border all the way to Togo where he took a flight to London.
-While in London, he reunited with other fleeing colleagues such as; Dr Joseph Wayas (former President of the Senate) Chief Augustus Akinloye (former Chairman of the NPN) Senator Uba Ahmed (Secretary-General of the NPN) among others.
-As a free man with refuge in London and looted funds at his disposal, Umaru Dikko became a major critic of the Buhari regime antagonizing the General further.
+He allegedly bribed his way across the border all the way to Togo, where he took a flight to London.
+While in London, he reunited with other fleeing colleagues such as; Dr Joseph Wayas (former President of the Senate), Chief Augustus Akinloye (former Chairman of the NPN) Senator Uba Ahmed (Secretary-General of the NPN), among others.
+As a free man with refuge in London and looted funds at his disposal, Umaru Dikko became a major critic of the Buhari regime, antagonizing the General further.
 The regime promised to bring him back and use him as an example to other corrupt individuals out there.

 The trial of members of the Shagari government had already begun by the military.
 As a result of the trial, the military handed hefty jail terms to the major culprits.
 Unfortunately, the penalties seemed too harsh for most Nigerians.
 For example, most government officials got sentenced to 25 years in prison.
-But one person they were still determined to bring to book by any means was Umaru Dikko.
-His criticisms of the military regime combined with his previous dealings with them under Shagari made him number one on their list.
+But one person they were still determined to bring to the book by any means was Umaru Dikko.
+His criticisms of the military regime and his previous dealings with them under Shagari made him number one on their list.

 To demonstrate their seriousness, different government officials went to London to track down Umaru Dikko.
 They had one mission in mind; Track down Umaru Dikko and bring him back by any means necessary.
 Also, Israelis came in to help with the mission.
 Fortunately for them, their presence yielded some results after several months.
 An Agent spotted Umaru Dikko somewhere in West London.
 He went further to tail him to his residence.
-The surveillance was mounted and plans for his kidnap and a possible return to Nigeria to face trial were underway.
+The surveillance was mounted, and plans for his kidnap and a possible return to Nigeria to face trial were underway.

 Three Israeli agents and one Nigerian intelligence officer kidnapped Umaru Dikko from the front of his house on a summer afternoon in July 1984.
 His captors handcuffed him, threw him in a van and immediately placed him unconscious.
 The kidnap happened quickly and seemed relatively smooth.
 Fortunately for Mr Dikko, his secretary (Elizabeth Hayes) witnessed the event take place through the window.
 She quickly alerted the authorities on what was going on.
-Similarly, the British government were aware of Buhari’s regime desire to have him back for trial so they were taking this kidnapping issue quite seriously.
+Similarly, the British government were aware of Buhari’s regime’s desire to have him back for trial, so they were taking this kidnapping issue quite seriously.
 For this reason, all security and top government agencies received an update on the kidnap.
 In addition, the Prime Minister got a report on the situation.

 The next mission the captors faced was how to get him out of London and back to Nigeria.
 They transported him to the Cargo terminal at Stansted Airport.
-There, a Nigerian Airways 707 was already on the runway waiting to get him out.
+There, a Nigerian Airways 707 was already on the runway, waiting to get him out.
 The plane landed at Stansted Airport earlier that day.
 Apparently, the UK authorities got information of a plane coming in to collect diplomatic baggage from the Nigerian High Commission in London.

 Things seemed to be going alright with his captivity so far.
 By this time, Mr Dikko was already unconscious and transferred into a crate.
 The Israeli doctor hired for the mission was by his side.
 The other captors stayed in another crate for the journey to Stansted airport.